HDI-Project/ATM/docs/source/add_method.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Most parameter definitions have two fields: "type" and either "range" or "values".
-The "type" is one of ["float", "float_exp", "float_cat", "int", "int_exp", "int_cat", "string", "bool", "list"].
+The "type" is one of ["float", "float_exp", "float_cat", "int", "int_exp", "int_cat", "string", "bool"].
 Types ending in "_cat" are categorical types, and those ending in "_exp" are exponential types.

 - If the type is ordinal or continuous (e.g. "int" or "float"), "range"